You are here

 Ultimately, it's a story about psychology and mental illness* and the need for the human race to “get in charge of itself psychologically” in order to avert unimaginable widespread ecological and social disruption.

-* Thom Hartman in Tom Shadyac’s documentary I Am, states that most native cultures historically believed that the idea of the accumulation of private property beyond your needs was considered a mental illness.
+* Thom Hartmann in Tom Shadyac’s documentary I Am, states that most native cultures historically believed that the idea of the accumulation of private property beyond your needs was considered a mental illness.